Call Me Lottie – by Chris Green

 ‘I would have imagined there would be only one or two in the world.’

-‘He sold the house in Bougainvillea Heights six weeks ago to a film company.
-Funnily enough the film company he sold it to is owned by Dean Cosmos.’
+‘He sold the house in Bougainvillea Heights six months ago to a film company.
+Funnily enough, the film company he sold it to is owned by Dean Callisto.’

 ‘Bloody hell!
 You are kidding, right?’